 Purple, is a mix of blue and red, so it has the calm stability of blue and the fierce energy of red.
 It is also said to be a royal colour.
 Purple is associated with luxury, wealth, nobility, royalty, dignity, pride, mystery, independence, magic, creativity, grandeur and peace.

 Purple has a variety of effects on the mind and body, such as uplifting spirits, creating feelings of spirituality, increasing sensitivity, encouraging imagination and creativity and calming the mind and nerves.

 It’s a rare occurring colour in nature and therefore often seen as sacred and rare.
-It is also believed to be spiritual, associating to fulfilment, vitality, higher self, third eye and passion.
-But different shades and hues of purple have different meanings, light purple representing feminine energy and delicacy as well as romantic and nostalgic feelings.
+It is also believed to be spiritual, associated with fulfilment, vitality, higher self, third eye and passion.
+But different shades and hues of purple have different meanings, light purple represents feminine energy and delicacy as well as romantic and nostalgic feelings.

 White, a positive colour, is associated with cleanliness, purity, virginity, innocence, brilliance, safety, understanding, beginnings, sterility, possibility, humility, sincerity, protection, light, faith, softness and perfection.

 As the natural colour of snow, white can be used to represent coolness, cleanliness and simplicity.
 The colour white can also represent a successful beginning.